A Legacy of Leadership

 Until ophthalmologists led the call for higher standards in the practice of medicine, patients had no way of knowing if their specialists received critical training in that specialty area of medicine.
 The founders of the ABO recognized that providing quality eye care was only half the battle -- they needed to create a way for patients to be able to recognize it.

-Our Role in Healthcare Quality
+Our Role in Health Care Quality

-We publish certification and Maintenance of Certification participation information to help patients make more informed decisions when choosing a doctor.
+We publish certification and Continuing Certification participation information to help patients make more informed decisions when choosing a doctor.
 Diplomates of the American Board of Ophthalmology are also listed in The Official ABMS Directory of Board Certified Medical Specialists, published by Marquis Who's Who.
 This is the authorized publication of the 24 recognized specialty Boards that certify physicians in medical and surgical specialties.

 While there is a lot we do in the name of elevating the quality of ophthalmic care, some things we do not do include: dispensing medical advice; recommending a particular ophthalmologist over another ophthalmologist; setting requirements for membership to hospital staffs; or defining the scope of ophthalmic practice.
 The certificate of the ABO does not confer any academic degree, legal qualifications, privilege, or license to practice ophthalmology.